EricLusk-Jopson/urbanLogiqInterview1/README.md

   2. You may use any programming language or environment to complete this challenge.

-  3. Please submit all source code and output to max@urbanlogiq.com when you are complete.
+  3. Please submit all source code and output when you are complete.

   3. This challenge should take no more than 4 hours of your time.
 After you